hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 ### Setting up the map canvas

-:white_check_mark: Replace “your code goes here” with:
+ :arrow_forward: Replace “your code goes here” with:

 ``` js
 <script>